paul-distefano/graphrag-toolkit/docs/querying-the-graph.md

 The example below uses a `BGEReranker` with a `RerankingBeamGraphSearch` to rerank statements while conducting the beam search.

 There will be a delay the first time this runs while the reranker downloads tensors.
-You can also run this example on a CPU device (comment out the `gpu_id=0` parameter when initializing the `BGEReranker`).

 ```
 from graphrag_toolkit import LexicalGraphQueryEngine